Andrea Orcel: Management style

 Shortly after announcing the new directive, Orcel initiated a client meeting monitoring system that culminated in further departures.
 Employees of the bank who missed meeting targets received e-mail rebukes from Orcel and other executives.
 An unnamed senior executive at the investment bank stated: "[Andrea Orcel] is the best banker I've ever worked with and the worst manager I've ever seen" after the directive hit international presses.

 On October 15, 2018, Orcel was at the center of a Financial News London editorial investigation into his management style.
 The editorial team interviewed a variety of UBS executives with whom he had worked with from November 2012 to September 2018.
 The report concluded that Orcel had a "pattern of aggressive behavior towards other executives".

 Select accounts asserted that Orcel pursued personal vendettas against detractors, often wishing to "make examples of out [his colleagues]".
 Unnamed UBS executives argued that the report sensationalized internal misunderstandings and communication failures.
 UBS and Santander both issued statements that disagreed with the characterization and findings of the report.

 Public image and legacy

-Orcel has been called the "Ronaldo of investment banking" (in reference to footballer Cristiano Ronaldo) and a "deal junkie" by the international press and select British government officials.
+Orcel has been called the "Ronaldo of investment banking" and a "deal junkie" by the international press and select British government officials.
 Spanish media has called him el tiburón de las finanzas globales ("the shark of global finance").
 In France and Italy, he is known as the requin alpha de la finance ("alpha shark of finance") and the re dei deal-maker ("king of deal makers"), respectively.
 After moving from UBS to Santander in 2019, the New York Times estimated that Orcel was likely "Europe's most famous investment banker."
 He has been noted by Financial Times as one of "the most successful investment bankers of his generation".
 From 1988 to 2018, Orcel was widely seen as "[orchestrating] some of the world's biggest corporate transactions."

-Journalist Andrew Ross Sorkin, writing for the New York Times, summarized Orcel's legacy with:

-"[He] was brash ... [he had a] brusque management style."

-His unsuccessful move from UBS to Santander in 2019, was seen by Metro, as "[a] rupture that ... turned into one of the bitterest and highest-profile employment disputes in recent European history."

-Sophie Perryer, writing for World Finance, stated that, "Despite holding semi-reverential status among many of his peers," Orcel's legacy was marked by "consistent courting of controversy" and "exorbitant price tags."